home-assistant/alerts.home-assistant.io/alerts/simplisafe.markdown

 * Re-authentication of the SimpliSafe integration in Home Assistant
 * Missing or delayed `SIMPLISAFE_EVENT` and `SIMPLISAFE_NOTIFICATION` events

 Although we are making the integration as resilient as possible, these issues are arising from within the SimpliSafe cloud itself, meaning we have a limited ability to fix these issues directly.
-We are continuing to monitor the situation.
+We are continuing to monitor the situation and will make every effort to improve the integration where possible.